 Candace Henley, Co-Chair of CAB

 Candace Henley is a tireless advocate for colon cancer prevention and support.
-Candace was a single mother who was raising five children who lost her car and home while battling colon cancer.
+She was a single mother who was raising five children who lost her car and home while battling colon cancer.
 Her own battle and the devastation it left on her life and that of her children inspired her to create The Blue Hat Foundation.

 The organization is founded on unconditional support and compassion for people fighting colon cancer.
 Their mission is to provide education, information, and free screenings for colon cancer in minority and medically underserved communities.
 The Blue Hat Foundation started as a single event, “Blue Hat Bow Tie Sunday”— at one church in Chicago.
 The program is now in 15 churches and promotes “education through participation” by asking the congregation to wear blue in honor of someone who is fighting or passed away from colon cancer.